bcooper085/Hair_Salon_Cweek3/README.md

 Client Specs:

-- User can add Client
+- User can add Client to a Stylist
 - User can view all Clients
 - User can edit a Clients name
 - User can delete a Client